 Two of the best albums of 2020 were created in lockdown.
 One of the best albums of 2020 arrived as the perfect soundtrack for the Black Lives Matter protests.
-And all of them keep us hopeful and excited for the future return of live music.
+And all of them kept us hopeful and excited for the return of live music.

 Charli XCX – how i’m feeling now